Minimally Invasive Surgery

 26 February 2019|Categories: Minimally Invasive Surgery, Mitral Valve, Patient Stories|

 Over the next few weeks, in support of the South Tees Hospital NHS Foundation Trust UK Mini Mitral Trial, a multi-centre randomised control trial on Minimally invasive thoracoscopically-guided right minithoracotomy versus conventional sternotomy for mitral valve repair, we will be sharing a number of patients stories from patients who have been involved in the trial.
-The second story comes from Mary, [...]
+The second story comes from Mary, who after years of monitoring for her mitral valve disease, was ready for treatment and offered an opportunity to be part of the trial.
+Two years ago, after being under surveillance by cardiologists for fifteen years, Mary was admitted to [...]

 2202, 2019